For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Using the SMART Acronym

 An important part of performance development is establishing goals for the performance cycle.
 The purpose of setting these goals is not to detail your daily activities, but to help you define larger challenges that you will work toward.
-To ensure that professional staff members write effective goals, Drexel encourages the use of the SMART format.
+To ensure that faculty with administrative responsibilities and professional staff members write effective goals, Drexel encourages the use of the SMART format.
 SMART stands for:

 • Specific